jankotek/mapdb-site/doc/performance.rst

 files.
 So if you call ``db.commit()`` and do not make any more writes, your store should be safe (no data loss) in case of JVM crash.

-*TODO JVM write cache flush, versus operating system flush.*
+*TODO JVM write cache flush, versus system flush.*

 Memory mapped files (mmap)
 --------------------------